-Homemade food items may not be served to our students.
-Parents wishing to provide birthday/party treats are welcome to bring commercially prepared food items.
+Due to the risk of possible transmittal of infectious disease, homemade food items may not be served to our students.
+Parents wishing to provide party treats are welcome to bring commercially prepared food items.

 Parents/guardians should provide, at the time of enrollment, information on any allergies the student may have.
 The school nurse may request written permission from the parents/guardians to communicate with a student's health care provider as needed.
 Staff members are trained annually on risk reduction strategies, symptom recognition, and response procedures.
 Epinephrine is available for emergency allergic reactions.
 Rescue inhalers are not provided in any building.